-Kildrummy Castle: A proud erskine heritage
+Kildrummy Castle: A proud Erskine heritage

 Discover the captivating history of Kildrummy Castle, a significant landmark in the Erskine family's legacy.